kbase/collections/docs/data_pipeline_procedure.md

          sourcedata/NCBI/NONE/<genome_name>/<file_name>
          ```
          In this directory, we originally anticipated finding a GenBank file downloaded using the NCBI downloader script.
-         As this directory is softlinked to the corresponding GTDB collection source directory, we also anticipate the
+         As this directory is softlinked to the corresponding collection source directory, we also anticipate the
          presence of a FASTA file and an uploaded.yaml file upon the successful upload of a genome object.

        * WS source data directory